-Port is made by taking very ripe grapes grown in the Douro Valley and crushing them to extract as much colour and flavour as possible (the top wines are still trodden by foot).
-Then, while there is still lots of unfermented sugar, brandy is added which kills the yeasts and stops fermentation.
+Port is made by taking very ripe grapes grown in the Douro Valley, crushing them to extract as much colour and flavour as possible, and leaving them to ferment.
+While there is still lots of sugar, brandy is added to kill the yeasts and stop fermentation, leaving a wine of about 20% alcohol that’s intensely sweet, fruity and bold.

-Then there are tawny ports which are barrel-aged for longer with oxygen contact, like with sherry, until they lose their colour and take on a nutty quality.
-They can be superb and are sold ready to drink with no need to decant.
-Whereas most port should be drunk within a week or so of opening, an open bottle of tawny will last for months, if not years.
+There are also tawny ports, which aged in barrels with oxygen contact like sherry, until they lose their colour and take on a nutty quality.
+They can be superb, and sold ready to drink with no need to decant.
+Finally, you can buy white ports that make great aperitifs, especially when mixed with sherry.

 Read on to find which ports are best.
-For more, visit our review section and find over 400 buyer's guides including taste tests of gin, whisky, vodka, rum, brandy and more.
-For regular wine deliveries direct to your door, sign up to the Good Food Wine Club for discounts on exclusively curated wine cases chosen by experts and the Good Food team.
+For more, visit our review section and find over 400 buyers' guides, including taste tests of gin, whisky, vodka, rum, brandy and more.

 • Best value port: Tesco Finest 10-year-old tawny port, £14.50